httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 For serialisation to HTTP fields, the ABNF illustrates the range of acceptable wire representations with as much fidelity as possible, and the algorithms define the recommended way to produce them.
 Implementations MAY vary from the specified behaviour so long as the output still matches the ABNF.

-# Defining New Structured Headers {#specify}
+# Defining New Structured Fields {#specify}

-To specify a HTTP field as a Structured Header (or Structured Trailer), its authors needs to:
+To specify a HTTP field as a Structured Field, its authors needs to:

 * Reference this specification.
 Recipients and generators of the field need to know that the requirements of this document are in effect.

+* Identify whether the field is a Structured Header (i.e., it can only be used in the header section - the common case), a Structured Field (only in the trailer section), or a Structured Field (both).

 * Specify the type of the field value; either List ({{list}}), Dictionary ({{dictionary}}), or Item ({{item}}).